mirceanton/mikrotik-terraform/README.md

 The purpose of this repository is to provide a structured and repeatable way to manage and automate the setup of my MikroTik devices using Infrastructure as Code (IaC) principles.

-## Why Terraform for Network Infrastructure?
+## 🤔 Why Terraform for Network Infrastructure?

 Fundamentally speaking, there is nothing that sets this approach apart from, say, a configuration script or just backing up and importing the configuration on the device.
 Yet, I still decided to use Terraform for this.
 Why?

-1. **I'm weird like that**: As someone who works in DevOps as my main gig, manual configurations (or ClickOps, as we also call it 😉), makes me cringe and I avoid it like the plague.
+1. **I'm weird like that** 🤓

+   As someone who works in DevOps as my main gig, manual configurations (or ClickOps, as we also call it 😉), makes me cringe and I avoid it like the plague.
 I like defining configuration as code whenever possible since it makes it easy to reproduce and tweak this system.

+2. **Skill ~~Issue~~Development** 💪🏻

-2. **Skill ~~Issue~~Development**: Working on this project provides a practical, hands-on opportunity to explore advanced Terraform and Terragrunt features and patterns.
+   Working on this project provides a practical, hands-on opportunity to explore advanced Terraform and Terragrunt features and patterns.
 Not to mention that breaking something takes my entire internet away until I fix it, and fixing it without internet may be tricker than you think.
 This forces me to think more carefully about the configuration before applying.

-3. **Because I can**: Not everything in life has to have a good reason.
+3. **Because I can** 🤷🏼

+   Not everything in life has to have a good reason.
 Sometimes reinventing the wheel just to learn or doing things for the heck of it are valid reasons.

-## Network Overview
+## 🌐 Network Overview

 ![Network Diagram](./docs/img/network-diagram.drawio.png)